raid-guild/handbook/docs/learn-about-web3.md

 2) [Finematics](https://www.youtube.com/c/Finematics/videos) - Animated, simple learning videos on Defi, crypto and web3.

 3) [Unchained](https://www.youtube.com/channel/UCWiiMnsnw5Isc2PP1to9nNw) - Podcast with a lot of great guests from a diverse background.
 The host breaks topics down well for non crypto natives.

+4) [Defiant](https://www.youtube.com/c/TheDefiant/featured) - The Defiant curates, digests, and analyzes all the major developments in decentralized finance, so that we can stay informed and smart about the most cutting-edge and fastest-changing corner of crypto and finance.
+It delivers journalism with authority; objective, data-backed, primary-source, reported pieces, written by insiders who can also provide informed analysis on the latest moves.

+## Web 2 Stack

+1) [FreeCodeCamp.org](https://www.freecodecamp.org/) - is a non-profit organization that consists of an interactive learning web platform, an online community forum, chat rooms, online publications and local organizations that intend to make learning web development accessible to anyone.
+Beginning with tutorials that introduce students to HTML, CSS and JavaScript, students progress to project assignments that they complete either alone or in pairs.

+2) [Codecademy](https://www.codecademy.com/) - An American online interactive platform that offers free coding classes in different programming languages including Python (pandas-Python library, Beautiful Soup-Python Library), Java, Go, JavaScript (jQuery, AngularJS, React.js), Ruby (Ruby on Rails-Ruby framework), SQL, C++, C#, Swift, and Sass, as well as markup languages HTML and CSS.